t-dasun/RAG_with_llama3_1/README.md

 ---

-## Step 12 — Runtime notes & warnings you saw
+## Step 12 — Runtime notes & warnings

 * `Setting pad_token_id to eos_token_id:128001` — typically occurs because the tokenizer has no `pad_token` defined and HF sets it equal to the `eos_token` to avoid errors during generation.
 * Quantized and large-model loading messages — `device_map` and `bitsandbytes` will print placement and memory information.